qnzhou/nanospline/README.md

 # nanospline

 Nanospline is a header-only spline library written with modern C++.
 It is created by Qingnan Zhou as a coding exercise.
-It supports Beziér, rational Beziér, B-spline and NURBS curves of _arbitrary_ degree in _arbitrary_ dimension.
+It supports Bézier, rational Bézier, B-spline and NURBS curves of _arbitrary_ degree in _arbitrary_ dimension.
 Most of the algorithms are covered by [The NURBS Book].

 ## Functionalities